 How to eat golden berries

-You can certainly enjoy popping these beauties into your mouth for a nutritious snack.
-However, keep in mind that they have a lower sugar content than other types of fruit, giving them a mildly sweet taste, coupled with a sour taste-something I personally like.
+Enjoy popping these beauties into your mouth for a nutritious snack.
+However, they have a lower sugar content than other types of fruit, giving them a sweet and sour taste.
 If you prefer more sweetness, try the following;

-• Make golden berry jam by cooking them in a skillet with chia seeds and a drizzle of maple syrup or honey.
-Use as a topping for pancakes, french toast, or waffles.
+• Make golden berry jam by cooking the berries in a skillet with chia seeds and a drizzle of maple syrup or honey.
+Use it as a topping for pancakes, French toast, or waffles.

 • Try dried golden berries paired with walnuts on top of oatmeal.